 Personal loan brokers can help you find a personal loan that is suited to your requirements and financial situation.
 Instead of applying directly with a lender, you apply for a loan via a broker instead.
 The broker will then contact the lenders that they are affiliated with, as well as search the market, to find a loan that's the right fit for you.

 Find out everything you need to know about personal loan brokers, the benefits and drawbacks of using one, and how to find a good broker below.

 We update our data regularly, but information can change between updates.
 Confirm details with the provider you're interested in before making a decision.

 Personal loan brokers work in a similar way to mortgage brokers: they help you find a good deal on your loan.

 Personal loan brokers can help you with the full range of personal loan products offered by lenders.
 Whether you are planning a holiday or buying a new car, a personal loan broker can assist you with finding a suitable product.

 Personal loan brokers search for a loan within their lending panel, which is simply the group of lenders that they deal with.
 Once you sign up for their services, they will find a product from one of these lenders.
 Most personal loan brokers offer online applications and loan management, so there is no need to book an appointment or sign and post documents, which can save you time.

 Are personal loan brokers worth considering?

+- Can help you maintain your score.
 Using a broker can help you maintain a good credit score by preventing unnecessary applications and potential rejections from multiple lenders.
-Brokers have a better understanding of different lending requirements of various lenders, so they won’t recommend products that you are likely to be rejected for.
+Brokers have a good understanding of different lending requirements of various lenders, so they won’t recommend products that you are likely to be rejected for.